joelouthan/Theologicus/src/genesis/genesis11.md

 Here's God's way: the gospel is the only thing that is going to fix the hatred of man:

->Titus 3:3-7 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+>Titus 3:3-7 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
 But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
 He poured out his Spirit on us abundantly through Jesus Christ our Savior so that, having been justified by his grace, we may become heirs with the hope of eternal life.

 The world already rejects this notion.
 It's supernatural, divine, and robs us of our glory.
 Christians balk at this because it is "the easy way out".
 But I wonder, if some Christians or ex-Evangelicals has seen the blasphemous use of the gospel and the name of God to promote all kinds of evil--especially in the name of hatred and bigotry and racism.